Urban glow heat maps

 - Sensors are programmed to collect and record urban glow data at a minimum frequency of 5 minutes.

-Click on the maps below to view the latest heat glow.
+Click on the map below to view the latest coastal heat glow.

 Download the PDF coastal mapbook (approximately 127MB) to view the time lapsed map of urban glow data.

-Download the PDF city mapbook (approximately 127MB) to view the time lapsed map of urban glow data (once sensors are installed).
+Download the PDF city mapbook (approximately 200MB) to view the time lapsed map of urban glow data.